qmlbook/qmlbook/docs/ch08-felgo/felgo.rst

 * REST networking
 * Native dialogs and features

-With well-designed QML APIs, Felgo allows you to create full-featured applications for Mobile, Desktop and Embedded from a single code base.
-Felgo is a Qt Technology Partner, and the SDK can greatly help you save time and money when developing Qt applications.
+The screenshot below showcases how a single code base can be themed to look native on both Android and iOS.

 .. figure:: images/felgo-showcase-themes.jpg

-For existing Qt/QML projects, you can also mix Felgo APIs with your existing Qt & QML code!
-As part of the development team or with consulting and training sessions, Felgo also supports businesses with professional Qt services.
+Felgo is a Qt Technology Partner, and the SDK, which we will use in this chapter, can greatly help you save time and money when developing Qt applications.
+As the Felgo SDK extends Qt, it is possible to mix Felgo APIs with existing Qt and QML code.
+This means that you can add Felgo to your existing applications.
+In addition to the Felgo SDK, Felgo also provides consulting and training.

 Why choose Felgo?
 ================

-With Felgo you can save code compared to standalone Qt/QML development without getting your hands on C++.
-The `Felgo Qt World Summit Conference <https://github.com/FelgoSDK/Qt-World-Summit-Conference-App>`_ App has saved 90% code compared to the pure `Qt/QML implementation <https://github.com/ekke/c2gQtCon_x>`_.
+Felgo takes the cross platform story one step further.
+It lets you get more done from QML and reduces the need to write complex C++ code.
+For instance, the `Felgo Qt World Summit Conference <https://github.com/FelgoSDK/Qt-World-Summit-Conference-App>`_ App, used at the annual Qt World Summit conference, has saved 90% code compared to the pure `Qt/QML implementation <https://github.com/ekke/c2gQtCon_x>`_.

 .. figure:: images/felgo-code-saving.png
     :scale: 75%